 EMDR is an evidence-based psychotherapy developed in the late 1980s by Francine Shapiro.
 It is a non-invasive, integrative treatment that combines elements of cognitive therapy, traditional talk therapy, bodywork, and mindfulness techniques.

-EMDR works to reduce the distress associated with traumatic memories by altering how they are stored in the brain.
+It works to reduce the distress associated with traumatic memories by altering how they are stored in the brain.
 The goal is for clients to gain insight and understanding about their experience without being overwhelmed by negative emotions or sensations.
 By addressing past trauma, individuals can learn to cope more effectively with current stressors.

 How Does EMDR Help Overall Mental Health Disorder?

-EMDR helps alter traumatic memories and how these memories are stored in the brain.
+Eye Movement Desensitization and Reprocessing helps alter traumatic memories and how these memories are stored in the brain.
 EMDR can help individuals gain insight and understanding about their experience without being overwhelmed by negative emotions or sensations.
 This can lead to improved overall mental health, including reduced levels of anxiety, depression, stress, and PTSD.
 Additionally, it can help enhance the quality of sleep and concentration as well as increase self-awareness and coping skills.

 EMDR and Anxiety: How Does It Help?

-EMDR has been shown to be effective in treating anxiety disorders.
+It has been shown to be effective in treating anxiety disorders.
 In addition, EMDR and anxiety treatment can improve overall mental health and decrease anxiety symptoms, such as worry, fear, and unease.
 Additionally, EMDR can help increase self-awareness and coping skills so individuals can better manage their anxious feelings over time.

 What Is the Detailed Process?